jnggerg/Prediction-creator-gui-tool/README.md

 # Prediction Creator GUI Tool

 A GUI app that gives the Twitch Predictions a better interface than the chat-integrated one provided by Twitch.
-The app is built in Tauri (not Electron) for low overhead, with React for frontend.
+The app is built in Tauri (not Electron) for low overhead, with a clean, React-based frontend, styled with Shadcn component and Tailwindcss.
 All backend functionality (read/write from files, Twitch API calls) is handled with Tauri's built-in Rust backend.
+Everything is stored 100% locally, so you need to use your own Twitch Developer account for API credentials.

 ## Features